Symmetry and Dirac points in graphene spectrum: Conical structure around a degeneracy

 From Lemma~\ref{lem:symm_disp} we know that the points of double degeneracy at $\pm \vec{k}^*$ and $\vec{0}$ must either be nondegenerate circular cones (in $\kappa$ coordinates) or fully degenerate cones.
 It turns out that the point $\vec{0}$ is always a fully degenerate cone; we will also derive a condition for nondegeneracy of the cone at $\pm \vec{k}^*$.

-In the first order of perturbation theory, the dispersion surface (i.e.~the graph of the eigenvalues as the function of parameters) is given by the solution to\footnote{This is a standard procedure in quantum mechanics or solid state physics (known as $k\cdot p$ method in the latter); for a mathematical proof, see \cite{Gru_mn09}.}
+In the first order of perturbation theory (i.e.\ ignoring the $O(|\vec{\delta k}|^2)$ term in (\ref{eq:nondeg_splitting})), the dispersion surface is given by the solution to\footnote{This is a standard procedure in quantum mechanics or solid state physics (known as $k\cdot p$ method in the latter); for a mathematical proof, see \cite{Gru_mn09}.}

 where the $2\times2$ Hermitian matrices $h_1$ and $h_2$ are given by

 Here $\Phi=[f_1,f_2]$ is a matrix whose columns are the orthonormal basis vectors of the degenerate eigenspace at $(0,0)$: